Answers to Commonly Asked Questions

 Fold is a recursive operation that keeps redefining the highest and lowest and redrawing them.

-Now, it's important to note that repainted signals are not recommended for entry, which is why the Forum adds the prefix "repaints" to those indicators.
+It's important to note that repainted signals are not recommended for entry, which is why the Forum adds the prefix "repaints" to those indicators.

 Be careful with your coding, folks!